-Configure Internet Explorer to open Office documents in the appropriate Office program Configure Internet Explorer to open Office documents in the appropriate Office program When you click an HTML link to a Microsoft Office file (such as a Microsoft Word or Excel document), Internet Explorer may open the file in Internet Explorer, instead of opening the file in the appropriate Office program.
+Mapping.
+Configure Internet Explorer to open Office documents in the appropriate Office program.
+Configure Internet Explorer to open Office documents in the appropriate Office program When you click an HTML link to a Microsoft Office file (such as a Microsoft Word or Excel document), Internet Explorer may open the file in Internet Explorer, instead of opening the file in the appropriate Office program.

 Here's my list--in no particular order--of the ten best Windows freebies of 2005.
 Shrink Your Files If your Web site needs some speed or your photo collection takes up too much disk space, try Nuetools' StripFile.
 The program can shrink HTML and common Web image files (GIF, JPEG, and PNG) not by altering the content but by removing nonessential information such as color profiles and comments.
 Adjust the utility's Settings options to specify the kind of data it should remove.
 Results vary depending on the type of file being compressed, but the application promises reductions of up to 50 percent.

 A+ Picture Manager There are many ways to manage your digital images, but few are as well designed as the Picasa image service from Google.
 One of my favorite features (and one sorely missing from Windows) is Picasa's group renaming.
 Lean, Clean File Tool PDFs in a Jiffy ). ). ).